btschwertfeger/KrakenEx.jl/docs/src/futures/futures_examples.md

     function on_message(msg::Union{Dict{String,Any},String})
         println(msg)
         # implement your strategy here....

+        #=
+            Dont forget that you can also access public rest endpoints here.
+            If the `ws_client` instance is authenticated, you can also use private endpoints:

+        KrakenEx.FuturesMarketModule.cancel_order(
+            ws_client.rest_client,
+            txid="XXXXXX-XXXXXX-XXXXXX"
+        )
+        =#
     end

     #=
        `connect` can establish a private and a public connection at the same time.
        You can turn off either the private or the public connection using `private=false` or `public=false`.
     =#
     con = @async connect(ws_client, callback=on_message, private=true)